AI-Scientist

 }

-We recommend reading our paper in the first instance for any questions you have on The AI Scientist.
+We recommend reading our paper first for any questions you have on The AI Scientist.

 Typically less than $15 per paper with Claude Sonnet 3.5.
 We recommend DeepSeek Coder V2 for a much more cost-effective approach.
 A good place to look for new models is the Aider leaderboard.